ceph/ceph/doc/dev/index.rst

 CephFS is a distributed file system that enables a Ceph cluster to be used as a NAS.

 File system metadata is managed by Meta Data Server (MDS) daemons.
-The Ceph file system is explained in more detail at :doc:`cephfs`.
+The Ceph file system is explained in more detail at :doc:`/cephfs/index`.

 Build/Ops
 ---------